-Grant and loan requests are presented to the ECD Loan/Grant Committee which consists of 1) the Commissioner of ECD, 2) the Deputy Commissioner of ECD; 3) the Assistant Commissioner of Community Development in ECD, 4) the Assistant Commissioner of Business Services in ECD, 5) the Assistant Commissioner of Business Development in ECD, and 6) the Assistant Commissioner for Communications in ECD.
-The final disposition of the grant or loan request may be approval, denial, approval with conditions, or re-negotiation based on these same criteria.
+Grant and loan requests are presented to the ECD Loan/Grant Committee which consists of 1) the Commissioner of ECD, 2) the Deputy Commissioner of ECD; 3) the Assistant Commissioner of Community Development in ECD, 4) the Assistant Commissioner of Business Development in ECD, and 5) the Assistant Commissioner for Communications in ECD.
+The final disposition of the grant or loan request may be approval, denial, approval with conditions, or renegotiation based on these same criteria.